 Support groups can be a very important part of the healing process for survivors of domestic violence.
 Women In Distress provides a variety of groups to meet the needs of the diverse population in our community.
 Below is a list of some of the groups we offer.

-Women In Distress offers groups and support at various locations throughout the county in Fort Lauderdale, Plantation, Hallandale Beach, Pembroke Pines, and coming soon, Miramar.
+Women In Distress offers groups and support at various locations throughout the county in Fort Lauderdale, Plantation, Hallandale Beach, Pembroke Pines, and Miramar.
 For more information or to make an appointment, please contact us at (954) 760-9800.

 Meeting the needs of all domestic violence victims requires effective collaboration between domestic violence service providers, victim advocates and experts.
 Women In Distress partners with a variety of community agencies within Broward County to provide necessary services to domestic violence victims, including the facilitation of group counseling, and other supportive services at satellite locations throughout the county.

 Domestic violence cuts across all boundaries–class, wealth, race, and in particular, gender.
 Unfortunately, the history of the anti-domestic violence movement has meant that women have been recognized as victims long before men.
 As a result, there are still very few services in the domestic violence community designed specifically for men as victims.